Example of a family that used an adult adoption in Florida

 Who Can Be Adopted as an Adult in Florida?

-Any person who is over 18 years old can be adopted by another adult in Florida.
+In Florida, any person who is over 18 years old can be adopted by another adult.
 The adult adoptee must consent to the adoption.

 Unlike some other states, Florida does not have any upper age limit or any other requirements for the person filing for the adoption.
 The person adopting the other adult can either be single or married.
 If they are married, their spouse must consent to the adoption.